-Global Suite System
+Creating a Global Suite System (GSS):

-Can Add Unit,
+Can Add Unit

 Can Fill Order

-For the above "Order" scripts, the default system, default instrument and default order context is taken from the system that originated the order.
-This is different from the non orders scripts, for which the default system is the GSS, and the default instrument is null.
+This is different from the non-order scripts, for which the default system is the GSS, and the default instrument is null.
 The order object is null by default, but can be valid after a call to the alternateBroker function.
-Use the alternateSystem.OrderExists property to check if the order is available for access.
+Use the alternateSystem.OrderExists.
+The '.orderExists' property checks for an available order to access.

-Use system.IsGlobalSuiteSystem property to check if the system is a Global Suite System, if this is important.
-Note that for order scripts, the system will be from the system originating the order, so this property will return false.
-In the non order scripts, the system is the actual GSS, so this property will return true.
 The GSS does not trade, so there is no instrument list, no positions, and no equity curve.
-But BPV's and IPV's can be created, and accessed using the SetAlternateSystem and SetAlternateInstrument functions.
+However, a BPV and a IPV can be created, and accessed using the SetAlternateSystem and SetAlternateInstrument functions.
 In this way the GSS can be used as a global storage location for overall control and computation of test level variables.

 The Net Risk block in the Blox Marketplace is a good example of how to loop over all instruments, in all systems, and compute a suite level value for each market.